Is It Stress or Is It Anxiety and Why Should We Care?

 6. Sexuality and Reproductive System

 For women, stress can affect the menstrual cycle, which can lead to painful or irregular periods.
-If you are menopausal, it may also magnify the symptoms related to this.
+Stress may also magnify the symptoms related to menopause.

 In men, chronic stress can cause lower testosterone levels reducing sperm production.
-If stress continues for a long time, a man’s testosterone levels can begin to drop, erectile dysfunction or impotence.
+If stress continues for a long time, a man’s testosterone levels can begin to drop causing erectile dysfunction or impotence.

-The bottom line, chronic stress affects both the body and mind.
+The bottom line is that chronic stress affects both the body and mind.
 When this happens, it’s not unusual to negatively impact your sexual desire.

 There is typically an overlap between stress and anxiety.
-The terms often used interchangeably make it even more confusing to understand than it already is.
-But both are related to the fight or flight response, and their physical responses are also similar.
+But both are related to the fight or flight response, and their physical responses tp each other are also similar.

-Simply put, stress focuses on external pressures that we find coping with to be challenging.
-It's your natural reaction to a threat, challenge, or danger, and what you experience leaves you with a feeling of tension both physically and emotionally.
+Simply put, stress focuses on external pressures that we find to be challenging and is your natural reaction to a threat, challenge, or danger.
+Your reaction to a stress experience leaves you with a feeling of tension both physically and emotionally.